 FEMA Updates Flood Maps in Stanislaus County

-The Federal Emergency Management Agency (FEMA) is updating Stanislaus County’s flood maps in 2020.
-New maps identify the current flood hazards, assess flood risks, and provide data to guide local stakeholders in taking effective mitigation actions, resulting in safer and more resilient communities.
+In 2020, The Federal Emergency Management Agency (FEMA) updated Stanislaus County’s flood maps.
+The flood maps identify current flood hazards, assess flood risks, and provide data to guide local stakeholders in taking effective mitigation actions, resulting in safer and more resilient communities.

 Flood hazards are dynamic and change frequently for many reasons including weather patterns, erosion, and community development.
 FEMA, Stanislaus County and the cities of Ceres, Modesto, Newman, and Patterson worked together to collect new or updated flood hazard data and modernize the flood maps to reflect these changes, which may also affect building or insurance requirements.